 Place of Death: Paris, France

 Arc de Triomphe: STE SUZANNE on the east pillar

 In the summer of 1795 Sainte-Suzanne was posted to the 71st demi-brigade and employed in the Army of the Rhine and Moselle.
 That October he was promoted to général de brigade, skipping all the intermediate ranks.
-In 1796 he joined Beaupuy's division and fought at Kork, Renchen, Rastadt, Ettlingen, and Aalen.
+In 1796 Sainte-Suzanne joined Beaupuy's division and fought at Kork, Renchen, Rastadt, Ettlingen, and Aalen.
 After that last battle, he received a promotion to général de division and then took command of the 4th Division of the Army of the Rhine.
-He went on to fight at Emmendingen in October and then took part in the defense of Kehl.
+Sainte-Suzanne went on to fight at Emmendingen in October and then he took part in the defense of Kehl.